Ascending Flow

 Transitioning to the adult mental health system can be difficult for youth aging out of foster care and the youth mental health system.
-Ascending Flow helps ease that transition through mentorship and forms of self-expression such as hip-hop, rap, art, and multimedia education.
-Based out of the Compass Rose program, our mentorship is built on values of social justice, peace, respect, self-worth, community, and having fun.
-We focus on building skills in photography, graphics and art, storytelling, and music production — or whatever form of artistic expression participants may be interested in.
+Compass Rose is a supportive living program that bridges gaps of opportunity for foster young adults aging out of DHS care.
+Our housing, clinical, and mentor teams collaborate on person-led action plans where the youth can be the main voice in deciding what their independence looks like.
+Our mentorship arm of Compass Rose focuses on offering forms of self-expression such as hip-hop, rap, art, and multimedia education.
+This mentorship is built on values of social justice, peace, respect, self-worth, community, and having fun.
 Through this engagement, we cultivate a level of consciousness and empowerment by healing feelings of shame, insecurity, and low self-esteem.
 We build the bridge to trusting a new system that wants to support participants in living their best life.

-Ascending Flow’s peer mentors have lived experience with the foster care system, incarceration, and houselessness.
+Compass Rose’s peer mentors have lived experience with the foster care system, incarceration, and houselessness.
 This program is available only through a DHS-Child Welfare central referral.
+Download Compass Rose Fact Sheet

 (503) 893-9697